EXPLAINER: Twitter, Musk and the Delaware Chancery Court

-DOVER, Del. — Twitter Inc.’s lawsuit to force billionaire Elon Musk to make good on his promise to buy the social media giant will be resolved in a small but powerful Delaware court that specializes in high-stakes business disputes.
+DOVER, Del. — Twitter’s lawsuit to force billionaire Elon Musk to make good on his promise to buy the social media giant will be resolved in a small but powerful Delaware court that specializes in high-stakes business disputes.

+Lawyers on both sides are scheduled for their first hearing Tuesday before the court’s Chancellor Kathaleen St. Jude McCormick.

 WHAT IS THE LAWSUIT ABOUT?